 Deadline: PAS will accept proposals in two tranches and review them according to the following schedule:

 - PAS Lagos offers an annual Notice of Funding Opportunity.
-The call for applications will be issued in March 2020 and last through April 2020.
 All interested grantees may take advantage of this opportunity.
-April 30 will be the firm deadline for the receipt of applications for funding.
+April 5, 2021 will be the firm deadline for the receipt of applications for funding.

-- Proposals received from March 17 through July 15, 2020 will be reviewed in July-August with responses issued by September 21.
+- Proposals received from by July 31, 2021, will be reviewed in July-August with responses issued by September 21.